 Experts consider skin cancer as the most prevalent form of cancer in the United States.
 However, things are looking up thanks to a bold idea: detecting skin cancer and removing suspicious spots before they cause any health threats.
+The new skin cancer detection machine even uses artificial intelligence AI), proof that the machine is highly innovative.

 The company aims to distribute the device to as wide a range of users as possible.
 The aim is to sell the device to health practitioners, with a smaller version for sale to consumers.

 Statistics reveal that there are more new cases of skin cancer diagnosed every year compared to lung, breast, prostate, as well as colon cancers combined.
-About 20% of all Americans will likely develop skin cancer in their lifetime.
+About 20% of all Americans will therefore likely develop skin cancer in their lifetime.

 Melanoma makes up under 1% of all skin cancer.
 However, it causes the most number of skin cancer deaths.
-An estimated 9,730 people will succumb to melanoma in 2017, at a rate of one death every 54 minutes.
+An estimated 9,730 people will unfortunately succumb to melanoma in 2017, at a rate of one death every 54 minutes.

 In the past, dermatologists would make a thorough check on patients suspected to have skin cancer with a head to toe examination of every mole or skin discoloration.
 Pink and brown spots that look suspicious can be removed surgically before they cause any further damage.
+The new cancer detection machine is about to change all that.

 Making use of prior technologies from Boston University and University College London, DermaSensor has been under development since 2011.
 The company has collaborated with dermatologists in Florida, and the device is undergoing development and clinical studies.
 What started out as a desktop system now looks like a large pen that can detect if a mole or skin lesion is cancerous or not.